Pre-Seed · $1.5M Round Open

 FTR does not happen only in ICUs.
 It happens on surgical floors, in long-term care facilities, after discharge, and inside psychiatric units.
 It happens when monitoring is fragmented, escalation is suppressed, and the clinician at the bedside has no objective data to back what their clinical instincts already know.

-"I was the rapid response nurse in five of the six case studies on our website.
+"I was the rapid response nurse in six of the six case studies that form PRISMqd's clinical foundation.
 In Case A, I arrived after a missed stroke protocol led to a catastrophic bleed.
 In Case B, I watched a hospitalist dismiss objective deterioration because there was no data to prove what every clinician in the room could see.
 In the cardiac case, I refused an unsafe assignment for a fresh post-arrest patient, escalated through every available channel, and reported the institution externally.
 I built PRISMqd because the technology that should have existed in every one of those moments did not."

 — Jennifer Torrez, BSN, RN · Founder & CEO, PRISMqd